What is Belt and Pulley? – Their Diagram & Working

 Flat Belt

 Flat types of belts are used where low power and more speed are required.
-They are rectangular cross-section types and the shaft distance must be between 5 to 10 meters.
+They are rectangular cross-section types, and the shaft distance must be between 5 to 10 meters.
 These belts transmit power by using friction produced between the belt and the pulley.

-Finally, the pulley’s rotation in flat belts is in the same direction and the efficiency of the belt is around 98%.
+Finally, the pulley’s rotation in flat belts is in the same direction, and the efficiency of the belt is around 98%.
 However, the belt makes little noise.

 V Belt

-The v belt types are used where the shaft distance is less than 2 meters.
+The V-belt types are used where the shaft distance is less than 2 meters.
 They offer moderate speed and high power, unlike flat belts.
-V belts are in trapezoidal cross-section.
+V-belts are trapezoidal in cross-section.
 Multiple drives are possible in these types of belts.

 Circular Belt